MITHaystack/HOPS/doc/reference/source/hops4/data_processing/algorithm_and_output/output.rst

 ~~~~~~~~~~~~~~~~

 The integration time is a measure of what portion of the scan's data was actually used
-by the fringe-fitter, and is given by:
+by the correlator and the fringe-fitter, and is given by:

 .. math::